Adak, Alaska: Economy

+Government

+Elections

+Because Adak is in HST (once Daylight Saving Time ends), the furthest-west time zone in all areas of the United States that vote in US presidential elections, combined with the fact that polls in Alaska close at 8:00 PM while polls in Hawaii close at 7:00 PM, Adak ends up being the place where the last person votes in a US presidential election—when the polls close in Adak, the time is 1:00 AM Eastern Standard Time.

+Infrastructure

 Water

 Water is derived from Lake Bonnie Rose, Lake De Marie, and Nurses Creek, stored in seven water tanks throughout the community, and piped to facilities and housing units.
 The wastewater treatment system discharges through a marine outfall line to Kuluk Bay.
 Adak's water system is reported to have lead in it.

 Waste

-Waste was previously removed of by a permitted landfill site; This site was operated on Adak Island under Alaska Department of Environmental Conservation (Alaska DEC) solid waste regulations.
+Waste was previously removed by a permitted landfill site; This site was operated on Adak Island under Alaska Department of Environmental Conservation (Alaska DEC) solid waste regulations.
 The landfill operated from the early 1950s until 1972 and from 1975 until 2002.
 The site was used to dispose of sanitary trash, metal debris, batteries, solvents, waste paints, and construction rubble.
 From 1975 on, the landfill only accepted sanitary trash.

 The landfill was closed in 1997 by placing a low permeability soil cover over the landfill, implementing access restrictions, installing surface erosion controls, and placing a vegetative cover.
 In March 2002, the State of Alaska approved resumption of operations at Roberts Landfill through 2002 to dispose of inert demolition waste monofill and one cell for disposal of approximately 10 cubic yards of asbestos-containing material.
 Alaska DEC approved closure of the landfill in 2002.

 Identified contaminants

-Metals and volatile organic compounds (VOCs) in groundwater and surface water.
+Metals and volatile organic compounds (VOCs) are said to be in the groundwater and surface water.